cmroughan/escr-yaltai/README.md

 ## Setup

-Clone the repository, then set up the conda environment. `cd` into the base `escr-yaltai` directory and then run the following commands:
+Clone the repository and then set up the conda environment using the following commands:

 ```
 cd /scratch/network/$USER